manheim/manheim-cloudmapper/README.md

 Installation and Usage
 ----------------------

-This repository should only be used together with the appropriate Terraform module hosted [here](https://ghe.coxautoinc.com/MAN-TerraformModules/fargate-cloudmapper).
+This repository should only be used together with the appropriate Terraform module.
 The terraform code is where all paramters will be set for the Cloudmapper run.